 Note: We have a separate review for Betfair Exchange.
 Check it out here.

-In 2011, the pioneers of the first betting exchange, Betfair, decided to diversify their operations, dipping their toe into the fixed odds Sportsbook market.
+In 2011, the pioneers of the first betting exchange, Betfair, decided to diversify their operations, dipping their toe into the fixed odds Bookmaker market.
 Taking on the role of a traditional bookmaker to complement their exchange platform appeared like a natural progression to help bolster profits, but how does their fixed odds offering match up against the competition?

 The horse racing markets are extremely well presented in a tabulated format.
 Simply click on the meeting and the odds are offered in a grid format, which makes perusing through the different races an easy process.